 scratching your head?
 In Layman's terms, it means if you paid £2 per click, and you get the all coveted top spot, but the advertiser in position 2 bids £1, the final price you pay is £1.01.

 This follows each advertiser down the cascade.
 It's a highly successful system that stops unscrupulous price buying, and gives everyone a fair shot.

 So, I spoke about Ad Rank.
 Where you end up.
 Here's how that works.
-Every ad that goes into the auction recieves a score.
+Every ad that goes into the auction receives a score.

 That score determines not only your ad position but whether you are allowed to show at all.